haoyangzheng1996/ts_ulmc/README.md

 ![image](https://github.com/haoyangzheng1996/ts_ulmc/assets/38525155/6989cfa6-45a0-4b1f-ac53-9e85b55206b7)

 ## Further example
-To see the results in the appendix, we first used "[google-maps-scraper ]([https://arxiv.org/abs/2401.11665](https://github.com/omkarcloud/google-maps-scraper))" to collect Google Maps reviews from several restaurants.
+To see the results in the appendix, we first used [google-maps-scraper ](https://github.com/omkarcloud/google-maps-scraper) to collect Google Maps reviews from several restaurants.

 The data are saved in ./data/ as txt files.